OPERATION OF THE ASTROLABE

 -----------------------------------------

-For very tall poles, place a mark at a convenient height on it so
+Place a mark on the pole at a convenient known height on it so it

 Measure the height of the pole and length of its shadow.